Planet Ice Milton Keynes: 2002–2013

-Thunder and Lightning have remained in the arena since, with Lighting achieving multiple league, playoffs and cup championships over their 10 seasons – both teams have also moved up one league tier since their inceptions – although attendances at games have diminished since Wimbledon FC moved to Milton Keynes in 2003.
+Thunder and Lightning have remained in the arena since, with Lightning achieving multiple league, playoffs and cup championships over their 10 seasons – both teams have also moved up one league tier since their inceptions – although attendances at games have diminished since Wimbledon FC moved to Milton Keynes in 2003.
 In 2012 the MK Lions basketball side explored the possibility of using Planet Ice as a permanent home following the closure of nearby Prestige Homes Arena, however no agreement was reached and the team re-located out of the city.

 Since the opening of the Xscape development in Central Milton Keynes, Leisure Plaza lost its prestige and had become rather neglected as the popularity of this once popular complex diminished.
 Flamingo's nightclub closed and was re-opened as 'Empire' but closed down again in the mid-2000s and has been shut since.
 Heroes sports bar also closed before re-opening as 'Smile Gentleman's Club'.